rubyonrailsfourbook/book/02-the-famous-fifteen-minute-blog/01-posts.md

     $ rails generate scaffold post title:string content:text

+T># Keystroke Saver
+T>
-You can also run this command a bit differently as shown below.
+T> You can also run this command a bit differently as shown below.
+T>

-    $ rails g scaffold title content:text
+T>  $ rails g scaffold title content:text
+T>

-Notice that `title` doesn't have `:string` following it.
+T> Notice that `title` doesn't have `:string` following it.
 You can do this since rails assumes that if just put a column name without specifying a type then you want a string column.
 Also `rails generate` can be shorted to `rails g`.
 These are nice tricks to save a few keystrokes.

 Next you need to migrate the database.
 This will create the posts table in the database.
 This command needs to be ran each time you create a migration.
 A migration is what changes the database.
 It can add tables, columns to tables, update column, and add indexes.